koiosdigital/protobufs/docs/PROTOCOL.md

 To add new device types or commands:

 1. Create new proto file in appropriate subdirectory
-2. Add to `RoutableMessage` payload oneof
-3. Assign unique field numbers (never reuse)
+2. Assign a unique `message_id` (see Ringbahn ID table below) and reserve it in firmware
-4. Add corresponding `.options` file for nanopb
+3. Add corresponding `.options` file for nanopb
-5. Update documentation
+4. Update documentation (README + this file) with the new ID and payload description

 ### Breaking Changes